 If you’ve heard of Trevor Baylis story, then you may know him as the founder of Trevor Baylis Brands, the OBE award winner, and the inventor of wind-up radio.

-However, did you know that Baylis was also an almost-Olympic swimmer, an aquatic stunt performer and an escape artist too?
+However, did you know that Baylis was also almost an Olympic swimmer, an aquatic stunt performer, and an escape artist, too?

-One of the most diverse and inspiring inventors of our time, Trevor Baylis lived an incredibly varied life.
-His innovations in tools designed to empower people with disabilities, the invention of the wind-up radio and more should have made Baylis a household name.
+One of the most diverse and inspiring inventors of our time, Trevor Baylis, lived an incredibly varied life.
+His innovations in tools designed to empower people with disabilities, the invention of the wind-up radio, and more should have made Baylis a household name.

-By the time he died (in 2018), Baylis was penniless and struggling to earn recognition for his hard work.
-Like many pioneers, Trevor Baylis was woefully under appreciated during his lifetime.
+By the time he died (in March 2018), Baylis was penniless and struggling to earn recognition for his hard work.
+Like many pioneers, Trevor Baylis was woefully underappreciated during his lifetime.

-He transformed the lives of thousands of people over the years, giving people with disabilities their independence, and ensuring the spread of education in Africa and other developing countries.
+He transformed the lives of thousands of people over the years, giving people with disabilities their independence and ensuring the spread of education in Africa and other developing countries.

 Here’s the complete story of Trevor Baylis, OBE.

 Introducing Trevor Baylis